apache/cordova-docs/www/docs/de/3.1.0/cordova/compass/compassError/compassError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: CompassError
 ---

 # CompassError

-A `CompassError` Objekt wird zurückgegeben, um die `compassError` Callback-Funktion, wenn ein Fehler auftritt.
+A `CompassError` Objekt wird zurückgegeben, um die `[compassError](../parameters/compassError.html)` Callback-Funktion, wenn ein Fehler auftritt.

 ## Eigenschaften